 What are Orthodontic Appliances?

-Common orthodontic appliances include braces, aligners, headgear, and retainers.
+Common orthodontic appliances include retainers, aligners, headgear, and, of course, braces in South Jordan, Utah.
 Dr. Young can develop a treatment plan tailored to the individual patient.
 The appliance used will depend on the specific orthodontic condition we are treating.
 Sometimes, you may need multiple devices to achieve the desired results.

 Orthodontic appliances are typically worn for 18-24 months, although this can vary depending on the individual case.
 With proper care and maintenance, orthodontic appliances can provide patients with a straighter, more aesthetic smile.